 An example of the search strategy for ERIC searched through the Ovid platform is listed below.
 This strategy will be modified for the different databases.
 We will report details of the modifications used for other databases in the completed review.
-The strategy contains also terms on middle school and high school, since the search also will contribute to a review about this older age group.
+The strategy contains also terms on primary school, since the search also will contribute to a review about this younger age group.
 There may be overlap in the literature among the age groups, and in order to rationalize and accelerate the screening process, we have decided upon performing one extensive search.